-- Post-dated Check Warehousing This service is done through the NetBanking facility and allows the client to outsource the safekeeping and management of its Post-Dated Checks (PDCs) under a comprehensive program, for easy access on check status and inventory reports and a hassle-free file reconciliation. - Ultimate Money Mover (Deposit Pick-up) This collection service covers movement of cash and other negotiable instruments from the client's office to the Bank and vice versa in an efficient and secured manner. - BancNet Bills Payment It is a service provided to corporate clients with a large customer base (subscribers/customers/policy holders, etc.) that are situated globally to enable these clients to pay their bills through the electronic platform of BancNet Online.
-This service will enable the client's customers to pay their regular/recurring bills on time. - Point-of-Sale The BancNet Payment System is a complete retail solution that facilitates the authentication of debit cards, authorization, and final settlement with the merchant.
-The service involves the authentication and settlement of all purchases made using a BancNet ATM card and related services like merchant helpdesk, automated reconciliation, and daily report generation.
+• Post-dated Check Warehousing - This service is done through the NetBanking Facility and allows the client to outsource the safekeeping and management of its Post-Dated Checks (PDCs) under a comprehensive program, for easy access on check status and inventory reports and a hassle-free file reconciliation.

+- Ultimate Money Mover (Deposit Pick-up) The Ultimate Money Mover is a collection service that covers movement of cash and other negotiable instruments from the client's office to the Bank and vice versa in an efficient and secured manner. - Point-of-Sale The BancNet Payment System is a complete retail solution that facilitates the authentication of debit cards, authorization and final settlement with the merchant.
+The service involves the authentication and settlement of all purchases made using a BancNet ATM card and related services like merchant helpdesk, automated reconciliation and daily report generation.